denten-books/plain-text/main.md

 ## Audience

-A parallel audience to the one composed of non-technical readers is one that shares expertise in computer science or electrical engineering, but also one that does not usually view its daily practice in its historical, philosophical, and political contexts.
+A parallel audience to the one comprising non-technical readers is one that shares expertise in computer science or electrical engineering, but also one that does not usually view its daily practice in its historical, philosophical, and political contexts.
 Designers, software engineers, system administrators,